Complete poker terminology: all poker terms

 Pocket pair – it is a pair in the player’s hands.

-Poker Bot – it is a program created for the poker game and it doesn’t require the human control.
+Poker Bot – it is a program created for the poker game and it doesn’t require human control.

 Poker Tracker – it is an application for your own play analysis.